thacheshirecat/Jimmy-Johns-Rebuild/README.md

 * It should contain a header with a navigation bar that appears above each view, as well as a footer under each view.
 (Partially Complete)
 * It should contain a splash page (Complete)
   1. Splash page contains a carousel of image links (Incomplete)
-* It should contain a menu page with side navigation bar to display menu items (Partially Complete)
+* It should contain a menu page with side navigation bar to display menu items (Mostly Complete)
   1. The side navigation should have two main sections, Menu and Catering (Buttons exist but are not functional)
   2. Menu items should be stored and retrieved from a database
 * It should contain an About Us section with a sidebar navigation for various sub-sections (Incomplete)